Jasdonza/JasperPrototyping/TIMELINE.md

 I had achallage of trying to understand how to get an output out of a digital input, and looked everywhere but th obvious spot
 ### What do you plan to do tomorrow?
 I plan to work on the Indexer, and help my table partner
+## Day IDEK (11/25)

+### What did you do?
+I finished(?) the indexer and made the OI controls
+### What challenges did you have?
+I dont understand the OI stuff, or the big if and case chain.
+### What do you plan to do tomorrow?
+I don't know what the plan is tomorrow
 ## Day 3 (11/20)

 ### What did you do?